GGn0/ros2-tests/NOTES.md

 These include links and joints, specifying visual geometry, collision boxes and inertial information.

-It is possible (and reccomended) to split your descriptions in multiple files and reuse common descriptions (e.g. colors definitions).
+It is possible (and recommended) to split your descriptions in multiple files and reuse common descriptions (e.g. colors definitions).

 arrange your launch files in the `src/PACKAGE_NAME/description` folder